Hammersmith Bridge: Heraldry

 At both the Hammersmith and Barnes ends of the bridge, there is a heraldic composition made up of seven coats of arms.
 These were formerly painted in their "correct" heraldic colours but have now been painted in the standard colour scheme.
-In the centre is the royal coat of arms of Queen Victoria which is surrounded by six others, representing the area of the Metropolitan Board of Works, from top clockwise:
+In the centre is the royal coat of arms of Queen Victoria which is surrounded by six others, representing the area of the Metropolitan Board of Works, from top clockwise the coats of arms of the Borough of Guildford (representing the county of Surrey), the City of Westminster, the Borough of Colchester (representing the County of Essex), the County of Middlesex, the City of London, and the County of Kent.